-- The Company believes that the cash on hand at April 30, 2013 is sufficient to meet corporate, administrative and selected exploration activities for the coming twelve months and that the presentation of these consolidated financial statements on a going concern basis is appropriate. - The Company has determined that it will account for its investment in CKU Partnership using the proportionate consolidation method to reflect its joint control with the Korean Consortium.
+- The Company believes that the cash on hand at April 30, 2014 is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months and that the presentation of these consolidated financial statements on a going concern basis is appropriate. - The Company has determined that it will account for its investment in CKU Partnership as a joint operation to reflect its joint control with the Korean Consortium.
 In assessing whether the Company has joint control the Company assessed whether all the parties, or a group of the parties, control the arrangement.
-This assessment necessarily involves judgment as to whether (i) the Korean Consortium and the Company have equal rights and powers in governing the financial and operating policies of the Partnership or appointing and removing members of the Partnership's Board of Directors and (ii) decision making is governed by the Partnership's Board of Directors, with equal representation from the Consortium and the Company. - The Company decided not to recognize deferred tax assets consisting of Canadian exploration expenses, capital losses and unused tax losses as it considered it not to be probable that taxable income will be available in the near future to offset these deferred tax assets. - Under IFRS, accounting for exploration and evaluation expenditures can capitalize all exploration and evaluation expenditures as a matter of policy, or costs may be expensed as incurred until a decision was made that commercial exploitation is probable, from which point the costs have been capitalized.
-The Company has elected to have a policy to expense all costs for exploration and evaluation expenditures. - Management assesses each mineral property interest at each reporting period to determine whether any indication of impairment exists, and if events or changes in circumstances indicate that the carrying value may not be recoverable.
+This assessment necessarily involves judgment as to whether the Korean Consortium and the Company have equal contractual rights and powers in governing the financial and operating policies of the Partnership or appointing and removing members of the Partnership's Board of Directors and each of the parties have rights to the assets and has obligations for the liabilities related to the CKU Partnership. - The Company decided not to recognize deferred tax assets arising from Canadian exploration expenses, capital losses and unused tax losses as it considered it not to be probable that taxable income will be available in the near future to offset the reversal of these items. - Under IFRS, the Company may elect a policy for accounting for costs related to exploration and evaluation expenditures to either capitalize or expense the costs as incurred until a decision is made that commercial exploitation is probable, from which point the costs are capitalized.
+The Company has elected a policy to expense all costs related to exploration and evaluation expenditures. - Management assesses each mineral property interest at each reporting period to determine whether any indication of impairment exists, and if events or changes in circumstances indicate that the carrying value may not be recoverable.
 Where an indicator of impairment exists, a formal estimate of the recoverable amount is made which is considered to be the higher of the fair value less costs to sell and its value in use.
 These assessments require the use of estimates and assumptions such as future capital requirements and assessments of preliminary assay results.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's-length transaction between knowledgeable and willing parties.